SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 account and object servers.
 This macro expands into the swift component endpoints.
 * _NEUTRON-EXT_: configures the network group as a Neutron flat external network that will be used to provide external access to VMs (via floating IP Addresses).
-When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.l3_agent.external_network_bridge` and a `neutron_external_networks` entry is generated and added to the Neutron configuration data corresponding to this network.
+When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.networks.flat` and a `neutron_external_networks` entry is generated and added to the Neutron configuration data corresponding to this network.
 * _NEUTRON-VLAN_: configures the network group as a Neutron VLAN provider network.
 When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.networks.vlan` and a VLAN `neutron_provider_networks` entry is generated and added to the Neutron configuration data corresponding to this network.
 A route is also configured